kirubarajan/roft/README.md

-# Learning to Trick Humans
+# Real or Fake Text?
 > Evaluation Criteria for Human and Computer Written Text

 In this project, we aim to measure how good neural langauge models are at writing text.
 We look at OpenAI's GPT-2, and try to devise criteria for evaluating generated text through a game that is a spin of the Turing Test!